ekernf01/ggrn/README.md

 - `network`: An edge list containing regulators, targets, weights (optional), and cell types (optional).
 - `cell_type_sharing_strategy`: "identical", "distinct"

 Backend #1 is also the way GGRN can use GeneFormer.
 Following [issue 44](https://huggingface.co/ctheodoris/Geneformer/discussions/44) and [issue 53](https://huggingface.co/ctheodoris/Geneformer/discussions/53), we obtain post-perturbation cell embeddings from GeneFormer, then we train simple regression models to convert the post-perturbation cell embeddings to gene expression.

+A few technical notes:

-Note that "post-perturbation cell embeddings" could be constructed from training data in two ways.
-One option is to simply embed the post-perturbation expression data.
-A second option is to use GeneFormer's typical tactic of starting from control data, then altering the rank order to put overexpressed genes first and deleted genes last, and embedding the result.
+- Note that "post-perturbation cell embeddings" could be constructed from training data in two ways.
+One option is to simply encode the expression data, since perturbation effects are already present in the expression data.
+A second option is to use GeneFormer's typical tactic of altering the rank order to put overexpressed genes first and deleted genes last.
 Only the second option is available when making predictions, so we only use the second option during training.

-Because the GeneFormer-derived features are not interpretable as individual gene activities, it is not possible to constrain the list of eligible regulators in any way: `eligible_regulators`, `predict_self`, and `network` cannot be used.
+- Because the GeneFormer-derived features are not interpretable as individual gene activities, it is not possible to constrain the list of eligible regulators in any way: `eligible_regulators`, `predict_self`, and `network` cannot be used.

-A GPU is required to use GeneFormer, but we find it is possible to use GeneFormer on a CPU if you replace occurrences of `a += b` with `a = a + b` and `.to('cuda')` or `.to('cuda:0')` with `.to('cpu')`.
+- A GPU is required to use GeneFormer, but we find it is possible to use GeneFormer on a CPU if you replace occurrences of `a += b` with `a = a + b` and `.to('cuda')` or `.to('cuda:0')` with `.to('cpu')`.
+- Certain files are saved to disk as a necessary part of tokenizing data for GeneFormer.
+These are saved in "geneformer_loom_data" and "geneformer_tokenized_data".
+If a run crashes, these files may not be cleaned up, and they may need to be manually removed.
+This step could also cause race conditions when multiple processes are calling GGRN's GeneFormer feature extraction at the same time.

 #### Backend 2: DCD-FG